 Before they could run the analysis using all of the variables presented in the data set, the researchers needed an analytic framework that would allow them to add and remove variables from the model quickly and easily, without having to write hundreds of lines of code.
 The sheer number of SNPs combined with environmental variables and phenotype values mean that the amount of computations necessary for data mining could number in the quintillions (18 zeros).

-SUNY Buffalo is using Revolution R Enterprise for IBM Netezza® in conjunction with the IBM Netezza Analytics Appliance to dramatically simplify and speed up very complex analysis on large data sets.
+SUNY Buffalo is using Revolution R Enterprise in conjunction with IBM PureData System for Analytics, powered by Netezza technology, to dramatically simplify and speed up very complex analysis on large data sets.

 The organization’s researchers knew they needed the level of processing only available through a high-performance computer (HPC).
 They also needed capabilities found in relational databases—not often included in HPC platforms.
 HPCs typically run their processes only in parallel, breaking up calculations to run simultaneously across multiple processors.
 In addition, they also often used field-programmable gate array (FPGA) architectures for additional speed.

-The IBM Netezza data warehouse appliance offered the features and performance the researchers needed and much more.
+PureData System for Analytics offered the features and performance the researchers needed and much more.
 From an analytics perspective, the SUNY Buffalo researchers were able to write a version of their software tools in Revolution R Enterprise for IBM Netezza, so that all their reporting and analysis were consolidated in one location.
-This prevented the need to move very large amounts of data in and out of the IBM Netezza data warehouse appliance, which would cause further delays.
+This prevented the need to move very large amounts of data in and out of PureData System for Analytics, which would cause further delays.
 They were also able to use a wider variety of data sets.

 Due to the nature of SUNY Buffalo's research work, there is immense value in now being able to use a wide variety of data sets to study the interactions among a greater range of variables.
 The solution improved the efficiency, sophistication and impact of the research.
 SUNY’s team adopted R—the core of Revolution R Enterprise for IBM Netezza—because it offered the flexibility to include diverse types of variables such as categorical, discrete Poisson-dependent, or continuous normally-distributed variables by simply adding a few lines of code.
 In the past, the SUNY team would have to rewrite entire algorithms, requiring a great deal of staff time.
 Now, scientists can change the algorithm themselves by adding a new entropy function, and focus less on writing algorithms and more on the science.

-Once SUNY Buffalo deployed the IBM Netezza data warehouse appliance as its research analytics infrastructure along with Revolution R Enterprise for IBM Netezza, and the genetic data were assembled, the environmental and phenotype data were combined, and the algorithms were customized, the researchers were empowered to look for potential factors contributing to the risk of developing MS.
+Once SUNY Buffalo deployed the PureData System for Analytics as its research analytics infrastructure along with Revolution R Enterprise for IBM Netezza; and the genetic data were assembled, the environmental and phenotype data were combined, and the algorithms were customized, the researchers were empowered to look for potential factors contributing to the risk of developing MS.

 The SUNY researchers were able to:

-- Reduce the time required to conduct analysis from 27.2 hours without the IBM Netezza data warehouse appliance to 11.7 minutes with it.
+● Reduce the time required to conduct analysis from 27.2 hours to 11.7 minutes.

-- Carry out their research with little to no database administration.
-(Unlike other HPC platforms or databases available, the IBM Netezza data warehouse appliance was designed to require a minimum amount of maintenance.)
+● Carry out their research with little to no database administration.
+(Unlike other HPC platforms or databases available, PureData System for Analytics was designed to require a minimum amount of maintenance.)

-- Proceed with studies based on ‘vector phenotypes’—a more complex variable that will further push the IBM Netezza data warehouse appliance platform.
+● Proceed with studies based on ‘vector phenotypes’—a more complex variable that will further push IBM PureData System for Analytics.